tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

   - We must focus on integrating our design and the external code.
 In integration, we have an abstraction to implement.
   - we must check that we're using the third-party API correctly and adjust our abstract to fit if we find that our assumptions are incorrect
   - There are some exceptions where mocking third-party libraries can be helpful:
-    - we might use mocks to simulate behaviour that is hard to trigger with the library
-    - we might use mocks to test a sequence of calls.
+    - we might use mocks to simulate behaviour that is hard to trigger with the library such as testing a sequence of calls.

 ## Communication over classification
 - Use interfaces to name roles played by objects and describe the messages they'll accept.
 Keep interfaces as narrow as possible.
 - We can use interfaces to define the available messages between objects, but we also need to express their communication protocols.
 - we use TDD with mock objects as a technique to make these communication protocols visible, as a tool for discovering them during development and as a description when revisiting the code
-- TDD with mock objects also encourages information hiding if similar interfaces represent different concepts, we can make a point of making them distinct. - A decision to separate similar-looking interfaces is an excellent time to reconsider their naming
+- TDD with mock objects also encourages information hiding
+- if similar interfaces represent different concepts, we can make a point of making them distinct.
+  - A decision to separate similar-looking interfaces is an excellent time to reconsider their naming
   - Another time to consider refactoring interfaces is when we start implementing them.

 # tell, don't ask - law of Demeter